Skip navigation

 • know, know about

-You “know” about someone or something means you understand or have information about a person or topic.
-You have information in your mind.
+When you say you know about people or things, it means you understand or have information about them.
+You have the information in your mind.

 Examples: know